 Students will be allowed to repeat varsity courses as often as they qualify in the particular sport up to four semester hours of credit.
 Students who play varsity sports and wish to obtain non-academic credit must register for the course the semester they play the sport.
 Credit cannot be given later.

 PED 129 - NCAA Rules and Regulations for the College Athlete

-PED 130 - Varsity Cheerleading
+PED 130 - Varsity Cheerleading Credits, 1 sem. hr.

-PED 131 - Varsity Basketball (Men)
+PED 131 - Varsity Basketball (Men) Credits, 1 sem. hr.

 PED 132 - Varsity Basketball (Women)